-- Try it:
+- Try it: Now look at EdReady and add a scenario to your use case. - Ideas?

-With the person you created, add a scenario of them using EdReady.
-What happens?

-- Ideas?

 - Doing an assessments

 - Navigating and generating reports

 - Learning Math (text, numbers, videos, assessments)

 Now with the person you made - give them a scenario.
 Perhaps they are taking an assessment, generating a report, or maybe watching a video on EdReady.
 How does your person react to their task?